boazbk/tcs/lec_26_quantum_computing.md

 Moreover, this "obvious" approach for simulating a quantum computation will take not just exponential time but _exponential space_ as well, while can be shown that using a simple recursive formula one can calculate the final quantum state using _polynomial space_ (in physics this is known as "Feynman path integrals").
 So, the exponentially long vector description by itself does not imply that quantum computers are exponentially powerful.
-Indeed, we cannot _prove_ that they are (i.e., we have not been able to rule out the possiblity that every QNAND-CIRC program could be simulated by a NAND-CIRC program/ Boolean circuit with polynomial overhead), but we do have some problems (integer factoring most prominently) for which they do provide exponential speedup over the currently best _known_ classical (deterministic or probabilistic) algorithms.
+Indeed, we cannot _prove_ that they are (i.e., we have not been able to rule out the possibility that every QNAND-CIRC program could be simulated by a NAND-CIRC program/ Boolean circuit with polynomial overhead), but we do have some problems (integer factoring most prominently) for which they do provide exponential speedup over the currently best _known_ classical (deterministic or probabilistic) algorithms.
 :::

 ###  QNAND-CIRC programs (optional)

-Just like in the classical case, there is an equivalence between circuits and straight-line programs, and so we can define the programming language QNAND that is the quantum analog of our NAND-CIRC programming language.
+Just like in the classical case, there is an equivalence between circuits and straight-line programs, and so we can define the programming language QNAND-CIRC that is the quantum analog of our NAND-CIRC programming language.
 To do so, we only add a single operation: `HAD(foo)` which applies the single-bit operation $H$ to the variable `foo`.
 We also use the following interpretation to make `NAND` reversible: `foo = NAND(bar,blah)` means that we modify `foo` to be the XOR of its original value and the NAND of `bar` and `blah`.
 (In other words, apply the $8$ by $8$ unitary transformation $U_{NAND}$ defined above to the three qubits corresponding to `foo`, `bar` and `blah`.)